BOM (Bill of Materials)

 - it could have multi-level sub-assemblies, where each sub-assembly has its own BOM and even a routing.

 - If a sub-assembly does not have a routing, then it is considered as a collection of parts in a multi-level Manufacturing Order.
-This is also known by terms "phantom assembly" or "phantom BOM".
+This is also known by the terms "phantom assembly" or "phantom BOM".

 |Part code||Part description||Quantity||Unit of measurement|